 - Good music.

 Things I like less in anime are randomness, boring archetypes and predictability.
 Also, it's a pity that the core demographic for anime series is usually teens.
 Lately, I have found myself to have sorely outgrown most stories about middle schoolers or highschoolers T_T.
-I tend to like mature and different anime most, although I do indulge in meaningless drivel every once in a while ^^.
+I tend to like mature and different anime most, although I do have a soft spot for shounen and I do indulge in meaningless drivel every once in a while ^^.

 Check out the series I liked most by looking at my custom list :-)!